Mojility/Coaching-JS-GildedRose/README.md

 3. `npm test` will run the unit tests, using mocha as the test runner, chai for assertions/expectations, and sinon for mocking.
 On `master` there are no tests because it is unclear what the code should do.
-4. `npm run linter` will run the linter (eslint) which will error out on the complexity of the legacy code.
+4. `npm run analyze` will run the linter (eslint) which will error out on the complexity of the legacy code.

 # Gilded Rose Requirements Specification